daizhenyang/leetcode/README.md

 2)DFS by recursion and DFS by stack are considered as ONE solution, but TWO different implementions.

-As we know, when interview, for a problem, the requirement are higher than it in programming contests, we only , in programming contests, we only care the algorithm complexity and correctness, but when in interview, the interviewer often ask other question, especially about the different implemention and solution.
+As we know, when interview, for a problem, the requirement are higher than it in programming contests, in programming contests, we only care the algorithm complexity and correctness, but when in interview, the interviewer often ask other question, especially about the different implemention and solution.
 For example, he may ask you whether you can implement without define this auxiliary varable, change recursion to stack, traverse without queue, do not use vector, etc.